Jesse & Anna: A Pact of Trust

 In her drawing, Anna accurately displayed how weak and small we are, yet she equally drew the mightiness of God.
 The shading she filled the red-eyed creature with showed how the shadow of the Most High was protected and provided rest for the weak creature underneath.

 As Anna reflected, she was reminded of three options a therapist had given her: “In life, I can either fight, flight or freeze in the midst of scary circumstances.”
 While Anna is often frozen in fear, she has learned a great lesson through horsemanship– when a horse is scared, they also have the choice to fight, flight or freeze.
-By watching Jesse’s responses to fear, Anna has realizes the best place for Jesse to be when scary objects come her was is resting in the trusting relationship they share.
+By watching Jesse’s responses to fear, Anna has realized the best place for Jesse to be when scary objects come to her: resting in the trusting relationship they share.

 Psalm 91:1 so dearly articulated what God was already showing Anna through her relationship with Jesse: when reason for fear arises, there is a greater reason to trust God in the midst of the unknown.